lilytagvoryan/cse15l-lab-reports/lab2.md

 ## Part 3

 Lab 3 helped me get a better understanding of JUnit.
 Before testing code was a somewhat tedious task because I did not understand how to implement a tester method, but with JUnit, I am able to quickly set up methods and run commands to use my tester code.
-I hope to use JUnit to my advantage in future CS classes :D.
+I hope to use JUnit to my advantage in future CS classes! :D